Embyr: The Fifth Age

 Ultimately the world is very nearly destroyed and the gods form a divine pact called The Celestial Concordant.
 They vow to forever remove themselves from the realm of mortals and they return to the astral sea, leaving behind the shattered world so that it might heal.

-The Second Age (10,000-5000 years ago).
-Over the next five thousand years the ambitions of men overrun the realms.
-The first of the great empires spreads out from the lands of Asham.
-Eventually the eastern nations of Calabria and the independent kings of Athas and Theed push Asham out of Aurodei.
-This alliance would later give rise to the first Dynasty of Talia, an imperialistic nation that quickly subjugates a full third of the independent kingdoms of the continent.
+The Second Age (10,000-8,000 years ago).
+Over the next two thousand years the ambitions of men overrun the realms.
+The first great empire spreads north up from the lands of Asham and deep into the southlands of Aurodei.
+Eventually the eastern nations of Khalhaboria and the independent kings of Athas and Theed push Asham back into her southern sands.
+This alliance of three kingdoms would later give rise to the first Dynasty of Talia, an imperialistic nation that quickly subjugates a full third of the independent kingdoms of Aurodei.

 Talia remains unchallenged for nearly 700 years until Arden rises up from the west during her own campaign of expansion and conquest.
 Talia as it was known is shattered into five kingdoms that eventually fall, one by one to the ambitions of the Ards.
 Almost at once, however, the Ards are forced to retreat back into the west due to overexpansion and constant attacks from the barbarians of Rjoenor and Gormania.

 During this time in the east, the hoards of Haluth Lai sweep down from the frozen lands of Vohaz and conquer nearly the whole of Ersai.
 This period is known as the Time of the Barbarians.
-Bastions of civilized life are few and far between.
+Bastions of civilized life in the lands beyond the Sea of Steel are few and far between.

+The Third Age (8,000-5,000 years ago).
 The conflicts of men burn and rip at the realms until the rise of the Fey Empire of Zulia, which overruns the known world.
-The kingdoms of man are thrown down and humanity is driven to the brink of extinction.
+The kingdoms of man are thrown down and all of humanity is enslaved and driven to the brink of extinction.

-The Third Age (5000-1000 years ago).
+The Fourth Age (5,000-1,000 years ago).
 Merchant kings from the remnants of Talian townships and independent island states reach out into the far realms by way of sailing ships and caravan trains.
 This steady and persistent expansion is driven not by military conquest but for simple capital gain.
 Within 1,500 years the known world is once again unified under the Talian flag.

 This second dynasty of Talia endures for nearly 2000 years until the ‘fashionable’ practice of diabolic pacts in exchange for power, influence, and long life corrupts the royalty and the noble bloodlines of the Talian aristocracy.
 The hellish empire of Acheron spreads out from the center of Talia and nearly half the empire is overrun by servants of the infernal.